That’s a very good question. Most people believe they’re totally protected because they have an anti-malware program.

-- Coming in second are the anti-malware software vendors looking for ways to detect new malware as it appears as well as figure out the correct way to eradicate it when found.
+- Coming in second are the anti-malware software vendors, looking for ways to detect new malware as it appears and eradicate it when found.

-As you can see, virus writers are almost always in the lead.
-You and I?
-We’re dead last – hopefully close to the pack, but still – last.
+As you can see, virus writers are always in the lead.
+You and me?
+We’re dead last.
+Hopefully close to the pack, but still, last.

 As a result, the first answer boils down to simple bad luck.
-It’s possible to be doing everything as right as you can and still get infected if:
+It’s possible to be doing everything as well as you can and still get infected, if:

-- Your anti-malware software has not yet been updated to know how to detect it.
+- Your anti-malware software has not yet been updated to detect a new threat

-Sadly, as far as I can tell, there is simply no “best” anti-virus or anti-malware package.
-Almost all of the name brands are good, but I’ve not run into one that really stands out above the crowd at detecting absolutely positively everything.
+Sadly, as far as I can tell, there is no “best” anti-virus or anti-malware package.
+Almost all of the name brands are good, but I’ve not run into one that detects absolutely, positively everything.

 In other words, no matter what anti-virus package you run, it may miss something.
-Different packages may miss different things, but there’s no single package that you can count on to catch everything.
-So it’s possible to still get infected even though your anti-malware tools are completely up-to-date.
+Different packages may miss different things, but there’s no single package you can count on to catch everything.
+So it’s possible to still get infected even though your anti-malware tools are completely up to date.